SocietyMaster/FlowCog/TestSuite/Readme.txt

 IntentSink:
 Taint is propagated via Intent.
 As other apps are not trustworthy by default, this is a sink, too.

+Lifecycle2:
+A taint value is written in the onResume() callback method and propagated to a sink in the onPause() callback method.
+Loops must be considered to find this taint.

 LocaionLeak:
 This example contains a location information leakage in the onResume() callback method.